Command Line Crash Course¶

 -

-: Displays the manual page for other commands.- Example:
+man: Displays the manual page for other commands.- Example:

-to see the manual for thels
+man lsto see the manual for thelscommand.

 - Example: